QubesOS/qubes-doc/basics_dev/code-signing.md

 ---------------------

 The [signature-checker] checks if code contributions are signed.
-Although GitHub adds a little green `Verified` button next to the commit, the [signature-checker] uses this algorithm to check if a commit is currectly signed:
+Although GitHub adds a little green `Verified` button next to the commit, the [signature-checker] uses this algorithm to check if a commit is correctly signed:

 1. Is the commit signed?
    If the commit is not signed, you can see the message